Crewe History Centre

 The project, called ‘Cheshire’s archives: a story shared’, will bring the collections closer to people and provide more opportunities for them to interact with them more easily – helping them to celebrate their personal and communities’ histories.

-The centres will be climate-controlled and create improved spaces for staff and volunteers to work with the collections, as well as provide more spaces for research, performances, and exhibitions, and act as a base for activities which will take archives to a wider audience across the county.
+The centres will provide a stable environment for Cheshire’s archives and create improved spaces for staff and volunteers to work with the collections, as well as provide more spaces for research, performances, and exhibitions.
+The centres will also act as a base for activities which will take archives to a wider audience across the county.

-The centre in Crewe will help the town to celebrate its heritage, while also supporting the town’s ongoing regeneration and the aims of the Crewe Cultural Strategy.
+The centre in Crewe will help the town, as well as the wider county of Cheshire, to celebrate its heritage, while also supporting the town’s ongoing regeneration and the aims of the Crewe Cultural Strategy.

 The centre will include:

-• a large gallery space to host cultural exhibitions of regional and national interest, workshops and talks
+• space to host cultural exhibitions of regional and national interest, school groups, workshops and talks

-• railway archives for Crewe and the local region and archives relating to the development of the town over the past 180 years
+• railway archives for Crewe and the local region and archives relating to the development of the town and surrounding area over the past 900 years

 • access to film and sound archives